vindar/tgx/tools/_internal/modules/mesh/README.md

 ## Texture Export

-For OBJ inputs, TGX can attach one texture to each material.
-The converter therefore uses the diffuse/albedo map (`map_Kd`) as the TGX texture.
-Other OBJ maps such as specular, normal/bump, emissive or reflection maps are kept as references for inspection but are not exported to TGX materials.
+For OBJ inputs, TGX can attach one diffuse texture and one emissive texture to each `Mesh3Dv2` material.
+The converter uses the diffuse/albedo map (`map_Kd`) as the base TGX texture, parses MTL `Ke` as the material emissive color, and uses `map_Ke` as the material emissive texture.

+`Mesh3Dv2` stores emissive data in an optional `material_extras` table.
+The table may be `nullptr`; when it is present, it has exactly `nb_materials` entries and `material_extras[i]` extends `materials[i]`.
+TGX 1.1.1 stores and preserves this emissive metadata, but the renderer does not use it yet.
+Renderer/shader support for emissive color and emissive texture is planned for a later release.

+Other OBJ maps such as specular, normal/bump or reflection maps are kept as references for inspection; they are ignored by TGX material export.

 The converter first tries the exact `map_Kd` path from the `.mtl` file.
 If that file is missing, it scans the OBJ directory and any `--texture-search` directory for image files with similar names.
 The chosen texture and the best candidates are printed before conversion, so broken `.mtl` references are visible instead of silently producing an untextured mesh.

+For `map_Ke`, the converter uses the exact emissive texture path or an explicit `--emissive-texture` override; it does not guess a diffuse texture as an emissive map.
+If `Ke` or `map_Ke` is present, `emissive_strength` is stored as `1.0f`.
+If only `map_Ke` is present, the emissive color is black and the emissive texture pointer is set.

 Texture conversion reuses the TGX image converter, with vertical flipping enabled to match OBJ UV conventions.